NewsLocal News

 and last updated

-TULSA, Okla. — The Victory Christian Church staff sent semi-trucks of donations, including food, water, and flashlights, to flood victims in central Texas.
+TULSA, Okla. — Victory Christian Church staff sent semi-trucks of donations, including food, water, and flashlights, to central Texas flood victims.

-Officials in Texas said the catastrophe that started July 4 killed at least 79 people.
-11 children are still missing from a summer camp near the Guadalupe River, which flooded up to 26 feet.
+Officials in Texas said the catastrophe that started July 4 killed at least 100 people.
+Children are still missing from a summer camp near the Guadalupe River, which flooded to a depth of up to 26 feet.

 Daniel Henshaw, the executive pastor at Victory, said the church did everything it could to help.